 Respect also involves providing quality work for others to receive and respond to.
 Don't waste the time of your classmates or faculty by submitting work you haven't spent any time developing.
+If you do not understand any material covered in class, please do not hesitate to come to my office hours.
+Also feel free to ask questions during the lecture.
 Engage in the conversation and the presentations with enthusiasm and depth.
 You will also be providing feedback to peers about their work.
 Please offer constructive criticism so that your classmates can recognize what they did well when they gave their speeches and what they might do to improve for the next time.